 Ewe Felty Thing strives to be as ethical and sustainable as we can in all that we do.
+In this ethics statement we want to show you how our values reflect in our practices.

 We are very careful with the brands that we stock to ensure that none of our suppliers support the practice of mulesing.
 Not only do we ensure that none of the merino in the shop is from mulesed flocks, but we also will not stock any other products produced by brands who enable this practice to continue.